 |photo by Alice Lum|

 A fortunate fluke of timing was most likely responsible for the McCurdy mansion’s survival.
-At the time of Mary’s death, the St. Nicholas Club, “one of the oldest and most exclusive clubs in New York,” according to The Times on January 16, 1926, was considering a move from its clubhouse at No. 7 West 44th Street.
+At the time of Mary’s death, the St. Nicholas Club, “one of the oldest and most exclusive clubs in New York,” according to The New York Times on January 16, 1926, was considering a move from its clubhouse at 7 West 44th Street.

 When it sold the old building in January 1926, the newspaper said “Heavy tax assessments and the rapid advance of land values in the Grand Central zone made it impossible for the club to hold its present site.”